Updated November 30, 2017

 Its companion document lists various credit card products, each with a summary of its key features.
 It specifies all “open,” “closed” and “of interest” cards I either have or am interested in acquiring.
-If I write it down, the research is easily updated and the written plan keeps me on track.
+If I write it down, the research is easily updated.

 Each “open” credit card includes a summary of the reasons I keep it open.
 For example, the TD Aeroplan Visa Infinite is my credit card with the longest history.
 This is one of the factors helping me maintain a high credit score.

-Its earn rate is adequate, and it includes a modest trip cancellation insurance so I use this card to book all travel.
-It also comes with a few perks when travelling on an Aeroplan redemption – an annual one-time guest pass to a Maple Leaf Lounge, complimentary first checked bag, and priority check-in and boarding.
-There are regular promotions, where the annual fee is waived for the first year and the sign-up bonus is increased.
+Its earn rate is adequate, and it includes a modest trip cancellation insurance.
+It comes with a few perks when travelling on an Aeroplan redemption – an annual one-time guest pass to a Maple Leaf Lounge, complimentary first checked bag, and priority check-in and boarding.
+There are regular promotions, where the annual fee is waived for the first year, and the sign-up bonus is increased.

 Each “closed” credit card summarizes the key features of a particular card and under what conditions I might reapply, or again qualify for the sign-up bonus.

 Each card “of interest” summarizes key features and what additional features or personal circumstances need to be in place to trigger an application.
 For example, I was interested in the MBNA BestWestern MasterCard with no annual fee.
 The sign-up bonus is usually 20,000 BestWestern Rewards but I waited until a 40,000-point promotion.
 Another example is the very attractive MBNA Alaska Airlines MasterCard.
 It has an annual fee of $75.
 At present, Great Canadian Rebates has a rebate of $60 which makes the cost of acquiring the card just $15.
 It has a sign-up bonus of 25,000 Mileage Plan Miles and an annual companion fare of $121 USD.
 Alaska Airlines has a wide variety of airline partners across all three airline alliances so this feature increases redemption options.
 According to PointsNerd, it’s The Most Churnable Credit Card in Canada.